-&lt;sup>419 AWEA 2017 Comments at 37; Generation Developers 2017 Comments at 28; NEPOOL 2017 Comments at 10; NextEra 2017 Comments at 22; TDU Systems 2017 Comments at 18; Xcel 2017 Comments at 13.
+419 AWEA 2017 Comments at 37; Generation Developers 2017 Comments at 28; NEPOOL 2017 Comments at 10; NextEra 2017 Comments at 22; TDU Systems 2017 Comments at 18; Xcel 2017 Comments at 13.

-&lt;sup>420 AWEA 2017 Comments at 37; see also Generation Developers 2017 Comments at 31.
+420 AWEA 2017 Comments at 37; see also Generation Developers 2017 Comments at 31.

-Network Resource Interconnection Service (NRIS) is hard-coded in the base model; and (8) contingency files.
+Network Resource Interconnection Service (NRIS) is hard-coded in the base model; and (8) contingency files.421

-245. NextEra notes that, in addition to models, interconnection customers would benefit from two best practices: (1) providing information about other interconnection requests "in the same location by point on the transmission grid," instead of county-level data; and (2) providing information about lower voltage facilities (e.g., those below 100 kV) and higher voltage facilities.
+245. NextEra notes that, in addition to models, interconnection customers would benefit from two best practices: (1) providing information about other interconnection requests "in the same location by point on the transmission grid," instead of county-level data;422 and (2) providing information about lower voltage facilities (e.g., those below 100 kV) and higher voltage facilities.423

 246. While we appreciate the additional suggestions on what types of information transmission providers should post, the information requested by the commenters is outside of the scope of the proposal as set forth in the NOPR.
 In response to AWEA's requests, we note that when the Commission acts pursuant to FPA section 206, it "must show that [a] utility's existing rate is unjust and unreasonable and . . . that [the Commission's] replacement rate is just and reasonable."
-Thus, the Commission would have to meet the requirements of FPA section 206 to make changes to a currently effective tariff provision.
-We find that the current record does not support such a finding.
-With respect to Generation Developers', NextEra's, and TDU Systems'
+Thus, the Commission would have to meet the requirements of FPA section 206 to make changes to a currently effective tariff provision.424 We find that the current record does not support such a finding.
+With respect to Generation Developers', NextEra's, and TDU Systems' suggestions that transmission providers should have to post more information on OASIS, we clarify that the Final Rule does not mandate an exhaustive list of minimum model assumptions.
+We find that the record before us does not support mandating that each region post the same set of information in the analysis of interconnection requests.

-&lt;sup>424 Ark.
+424 Ark.
 Elec.
 Coop.
 Corp. v.
 ALLETE, Inc., 156 FERC ¶ 61,061, at P 18 (2016).